rr-/szurubooru/doc/API.md

 - `<version>`: resource version.
 See [versioning](#versioning).
 - `<id>`: the post identifier.
 - `<creation-time>`: time the tag was created, formatted as per RFC 3339.
+- `<file-last-modified-time>`: in uploading, this is a UNIX timestamp in milliseconds.
+After the post has been created, this represents the last time the source file was modified based on file metadata, formatted as per RFC 3339.
 - `<last-edit-time>`: time the tag was edited, formatted as per RFC 3339.
 - `<safety>`: whether the post is safe for work.